mengxifl/DNSdistExample/actions.md

 ### LuaAction
-Use LuaAction we can do a lot of thing that we want to do
+Using LuaAction, we can do many things that we want to accomplish.